Human factors in diving safety: Accident investigations

+Learning from accidents

+The general recreational diving community's capacity for learning from accidents is limited by several factors, though this is not a universal trend:

 Uncertainty of risk

 Risk in diving is seldom known with any accuracy.
 The large amount of uncertainty regarding the probability of most forms of failure make it necessary for the diver or diving supervisor to estimate risk based on experience and what little data is available, often not much more than personal experience.
 Decisions based on these estimates tend to be affected by bias and circumstances.
 A dive that has required a major outlay in time and monetary cost, or which affects reputation, if cancelled, represents a definite loss, which when balanced against a possible loss of unknown probability, may induce the team to take a greater risk than if the perceived loss due to cancellation were less, even when the likely consequences of the low probability consequences are relatively dire.
 There is a tendency for losses to have a bigger subjective value than gains, which pushes people to risk more to avoid a definite loss.

 Various cognitive biases may influence decisions whether or not to cancel a dive on site: